patofoto/Demon_Klipper_Essentials_Unified/README.md

 You must have a version of Klipper later than 1st Feb 2024.
 You must have completed the steps described in the above section.

-Also the fork KAMP_LiTE must be installed & included, how to do this are in the link:
+Also the fork KAMP_LiTE must be installed & included, how to do this is in the below link:

 https://github.com/3DPrintDemon/KAMP_LiTE/releases/tag/v1.0